usnistgov/astm_grasp_strength_analysis/README.md

 pip install -r requirements.txt
 ```

-* When running the code, ensure that the kernel being used in the jupyter notebook is the one that was created earlier (.astm_grsap)
+* When running the code, ensure that the kernel being used in the jupyter notebook is the one that was created earlier (.astm_grasp)

 ## Running the code